Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Main theorems

-Keeping the setting introduced at the beginning of $\S$\ref{sec:main-thms}, we now extend the construction of the preceding subsection to arbitrary weights $k\geq 1$ and $k_1,k_2\geq 1$, and prove that the resulting classes $\kappa_{f,\psi_1,\psi_2,\fkm}$ also satisfy the wild norm relations (i.e., they are universal norms for the anticyclotomic $\Z_p$-extension of $K$).
-In this subsection, we assume in addition that
+which we shall often refer to as $f$ being `$p$-ordinary'; and prove that the resulting classes also satisfy the wild norm relations, i.e., they are universal norms in the anticyclotomic $\Z_p$-extension of $K$.